-- If your child is moving to another school, we will: - Endeavour to contact the new school's SENCO/Deputy SENCO and share information about any special arrangements which have been in place to support your child's learning and inclusion. - o We will transfer all records about your child as soon as possible. - If your child is starting in EYFS (Early Years Foundation Stage) - o We would welcome contact from you when you have formally indicated us as your first choice school. - When we know your child is joining our school we may: - Visit the setting and may put in place extra visits with key workers. - o Meet with you and anyone else who can help prepare and support your child's move to our school. - We will meet to discuss your child's needs and plan together how we can best meet your child's needs and make the transition to school successful. - o We may decide together that we need an inclusion plan. - We aim to work in partnership with parents and any other agencies sharing information to ensure that your child's needs are identified and met during transition. - If your child is moving to Year 7 - o The High school SENCO will visit our school to gather/share information - o Where possible the High school SENCo will be involved in any Annual EHCP Reviews in Year 5 and Year 6.
+- If your child is moving to another school, we will: - Endeavour to contact the new school's SENCO and share information about any special arrangements which have been in place to support your child's learning and inclusion. - We will transfer all records about your child as soon as possible. - If your child is starting in EYFS (Early Years Foundation Stage) - We would welcome contact from you when you have formally indicated us as your first choice school. - When we know your child is joining our school we may: - Visit the setting and may put in place extra visits with key workers. - Meet with you and anyone else who can help prepare and support your child's move to our school. - We will meet to discuss your child's needs and plan together how we can best meet your child's needs and make the transition to school successful. - We may decide together that we need an inclusion plan. - We aim to work in partnership with parents and any other agencies sharing information to ensure that your child's needs are identified and met during transition. - If your child is moving to Year 7 - The High school SENCO will visit our school to gather/share information - Where possible the High school SENCo will be involved in any Annual EHCP Reviews in Year 5 and Year 6. - Extra visits may be arranged in consultation with your child, both schools and parents.